fastlane/fastlane/README.md

 #### Other commands

-- `fastlane lanes`: Lists all available lanes
-- `fastlane docs`: Generates a markdown based documentation of all your lanes
 - `fastlane actions`: List all available `fastlane` actions
 - `fastlane action [action_name]`: Shows a more detailed description of an action
+- `fastlane lanes`: Lists all available lanes with description
+- `fastlane list`: Lists all available lanes without description
+- `fastlane docs`: Generates a markdown based documentation of all your lanes
 - `fastlane new_action`: Create a new action (integration) for fastlane

 ## Examples